PaulDuvall/aws-5-mins/synthetics/README.md

 In this episode, we'll be looking at Amazon CloudWatch Synthetics.

+Amazon has been using automated synthetic testing for many years.
+The purpose of this approach is to run tests and analysis against production systems to learn of potential problems before end users do.

+For example, you can run these automated tests to ensure a key part of your system (e.g. ordering) continues to work.
+If there are any errors or degradation, you learn of it as soon as possible and, in many cases, even before your end users.

+Amazon CloudWatch Synthetics makes it possible to run these tests and monitor them through the CloudWatch console.
+What's more, you can integrate Synthetics with [AWS X-Ray](https://aws.amazon.com/xray/) to accelerate your debugging process.

+CloudWatch Synthetics makes it easy to:

+* Run web tests
+* Monitor APIs
+* Get screenshots of behavior
+* Get alerted through Alarms

 # CloudFormation Support

-* [AWS::Synthetics::Canary](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-synthetics-canary.html) - Creates or updates a canary.
+AWS CloudFormation provides native support for Synthetics with the [AWS::Synthetics::Canary](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-synthetics-canary.html) resource.
+With this, you can creates or update a canary test.
 Canaries are scripts that monitor your endpoints and APIs from the outside-in.

 ## Launch CloudFormation Stack

+Run the following steps to launch resources that run a canary test with Synthetics.

 1. From your [AWS CloudShell Environment](https://us-east-1.console.aws.amazon.com/cloudshell/home?region=us-east-1#) in the **us-east-1** region, run the following commands:
 ```